boraseoksoon/Throttler/README.md

 # Throttler

-Throttler is a library that throttles unnecessarily repeated and <br>massive inputs until the last in a single drop of one liner API.
+Throttler is a library that throttles unnecessarily repeated and <br>massive inputs until the last in one liner API.

 [How Throttler works in Yotube](https://www.youtube.com/watch?v=iER3GQ_X7X0)